-- Attend every day unless they are ill or have an authorised absence; - Arrive in school on time: - Adhere to their Home School Agreement; - Make sure that they inform the School Office Reception if they are late or ensure their parents inform the school office if they need to leave the school site for an appointment e.g. medical during school hours.
+- Attend every day unless they are ill or have an authorised absence; - Arrive in school on time; - Adhere to their Home School Agreement; - Make sure that they inform their class teacher why they are late or ensure their parents inform the school office if they need to leave the school site for an appointment e.g. medical during school hours.